 The Legislature altered the OJCC budget for Fiscal Year 2013, which began July 1, 2012.
 In all, five positions were eliminated from the OJCC budget (from 182 total positions to 177).
 Since that time, the OJCC has made various adjustments.
 Offices that previously were assigned three mediators and three judges were reduced to two mediators each.
 This has necessitated out-of-district mediation assistance periodically in District West Palm Beach.
 These efforts are documented more fully in the 2015-2016 Mediation Report.
 In 2018, the OJCC reclassified a staff position to restore a half-time mediator to each of District Ft.
 Lauderdale and District West Palm Beach.
+In 2019, a similar reclassification added a full time mediator to West Palm Beach, allowing the formerly hybrid position to focus entirely upon the Ft.
+Lauderdale docket.
 District Tampa remains staffed by only two state mediators.